5 Ways to Seamlessly Make the Shift From Traditional Pay TV to Live Streaming TV

 It might take a little bit of trial and error until you figure out what works best for you.
 And yes, you’ll probably have to refer to your streaming media device manual a time or two, but that’s okay you’ll get the hang of it.

 We are fully committed to helping you understand changing technology and equipping you to stay ahead of the times.
-For all your TV, phone, and Internet needs, CONNECT with CT Comm and get the answers and the bandwidth you need.
+For all your phone and Internet needs, CONNECT with CT Comm and get the answers and the bandwidth you need.